 As with depression symptoms, treatment effects can be highly variable, from person to person, between different brands of the same herb or supplement, and even at different times for the same person.

 DO YOUR RESEARCH.
 I cannot stress this strongly enough.
 If something can change how you feel, it can also interact with other medications or conditions, or impact your dietary needs.
 Look for informative websites that don’t sell the product you’re researching, and that do footnote studies in credible medical journals to document statements they make.
 You need information about dose, interactions, and contraindications before you to decide to try something.
 Advice from a knowledgeable health care professional is also an excellent thing, if you can get it.

 Start with a low dose (especially if you are an HSP), increasing slowly.
 Keep notes, and give a fair trial to whatever you’re trying.
 By which I mean, do it regularly, and for long enough to really test if it works.
-This is the second-hardest things for depressed people to do.
+This is the second-hardest thing for depressed people to do.
 The hardest is trying the next thing if something doesn’t work.

 I know it’s so dark down there at the bottom that it’s hard to see where up is, but trust me, UP EXISTS.
 You are more than your depression – you are completely unique, the only you in the universe.
 The loss of that would be tragic.
 Don’t let that happen.
 Keep fighting.
 One day you’ll find a solution that works, and you’ll be so glad – and so proud – you stuck it out.

 The title of this post is a quote from Charles Dudley Warner.
 A slight misquote, actually.
 He said everybody complains about the weather, but I like it better my way.
 Never heard of Warner?
 Me neither, but he was apparently an American writer, and buddy of Mark Twain, to whom the quote is often misattributed.
 Until I looked it up for this post, I always assumed it was an Oscar Wilde quip.
 It just sounded like the sort of thing he would say.